 Grade Point Average: Students applying to the ATEP must have a cumulative UNC GPA of 2.8 or higher.
 Enrollment in the ATEP will be contingent upon the required GPA at the end of the semester, prior to beginning clinical rotations.

-Observation Hours: Students applying to the ATEP are required to complete three (3), 90 minute observation sessions in the Athletic Training Room as a component of SES 281.
-Prior to engaging in these observations, each student must complete the required Bloodborne Pathogen training as a component of SES 181.
-These observations may be completed during either the spring or fall semester.
+Observation Hours: Students applying to the ATEP are required to complete 40 hours of observation in the Athletic Training Room as a component of SES 281.
+Prior to engaging in these observations, each student must complete the required Bloodborne Pathogen training.
 Performance in these observations will be evaluated by UNC preceptors as well as a current UNC ATS.

 Letters of Recommendation: Each student must include three (3) letters or recommendation with their application packet.
 Students are strongly encouraged to obtain letters from faculty and allied health professionals with whom the student has had professional interaction.
 Letters should convey the potential for success of the student in the ATEP.
 Letters from family, friends, and employers are accepted, but not recommended.